chrisammon3000/permits-data/README.md

 permits-data
 ==============================

-Analysis of construction permits in Los Angeles, USA.
+ETL pipeline for construction permit data in Los Angeles county, USA.

 ## Pipeline Overview
-The pipeline initializes a PostgreSQL database instance running inside a Docker container and loads raw construction permits data from a csv file and prepare it for ETL, analysis and modeling.
+The pipeline initializes a PostgreSQL database instance running inside a Docker container and loads raw construction permit data from a csv file in order to prepare it for analysis and modeling.
 Everything can be run with a single command `make data`.
 The steps are broken down as follows:

 1) Fetch data: `make fetch`
 2) Start container: `make start_db`